LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 ::

    $ xsltproc -o coverage_report.html coverage_report.xml

+On Windows operating-systems, this processor can be installed using e.g.
+Chocolatey.
+On a POSIX operating-systems (e.g. Linux, macOS, ...) use the system package manager to install it if necessary.

 The coverage report can include links to the source code when hosted on Bitbucket, GitHub, or GitLab.
 This requires passing the base URL as the